 Authentic, charming and worth a visit for the views alone

 Jazz music flows from the speakers of this farmhouse style Kutchan restaurant, situated at the foot of Mt.
 Yotei.
 Kitchen Narita comes highly recommended by our IT specialist Ben, who says he would go nowhere else when his craving for potato croquettes kicks in!

 Kitchen Narita use potatoes grown locally on their friends’ farms, and all of their croquettes are hand made.
 If you’re lucky, you’ll be able to catch some of the action from your seat.
 “Be sure to grab a table by the window for impressive views of Mt.
 Yotei,” explains Ben.
 And what is his favourite item on the menu?
-“Hands down, it is the Hamburger and Potato Croquette Lunch Set.”
+“Hands down, it is the Hamburg and Potato Croquette Lunch Set.”
 Served with miso soup, seasonal vegetables and perfectly cooked rice, this meal will leave you completely stuffed, in the best way possible.